jezzsantos/automate.plugin-rider/CONTRIBUTING.md

 Wait until the latest build goes green, at which point:

-1. A new [GitHub Draft Release](https://github.com/jezzsantos/automate.plugin-rider/releases) has already been created
-2. A new [JetBrains Marketplace release](https://plugins.jetbrains.com/plugin/19421-automate) has also already been published
+1. A new [JetBrains Marketplace release](https://plugins.jetbrains.com/plugin/19421-automate) has also already been published

-**Final Step**: Open the [Draft Release](https://github.com/jezzsantos/automate.plugin-rider/releases), check the details, and Publish it.

-### Local Release

-Either:

-1. Build the solution in `Release` build configuration.

-> In the 'Release' configuration the dotnet tool is built, packed, and installed.

-OR:

-1. Package the nuget: `dotnet pack --configuration Release /p:Version=x.x.x-preview CLI/CLI.csproj`
-2. Uninstall existing tool: `dotnet tool uninstall automate --global`
-3. Install the local tool: `dotnet tool install automate --global --add-source CLI\nupkg --version x.x.x-preview`

 ### Public Release